digital-asset/daml/docs/source/app-dev/services.rst

 - If the ledger provides additional command deduplication across participants, the initial command submission might be successful, but ultimately the command can be rejected if the deduplication check fails on the ledger.

-For details on how to use command deduplication, see the :ref:`Application Architecture Guide <handling-submission-failures>`.
+For details on how to use command deduplication, see the :ref:`Application Architecture Guide <command-deduplication>`.

 .. _command-completion-service: